-- 19.1 In cases where illness incapacitates a member of an institutional or professional staff, arrangements for carrying on his usual duties must be made through appropriate administrative channels with the chief administrative officer of the institution. - 19.2 In cases of illnesses of classified or other nonteaching personnel the rules and regulations for each of the several component institutions shall apply, subject to controlling provisions of State law. - In the case of death of an employee who has accumulated sick leave, the estate will be paid for the accumulated sick leave as permitted by law.
+- 19.1 Sick leave for all employees, including faculty, nonteaching personnel, and classified personnel shall be governed by the General Appropriations Act or other applicable Statutes. - 19.2 In cases where illness incapacitates a member of an institutional or professional staff, arrangements for carrying on his usual duties must be made through appropriate administrative channels with the chief administrative officer of the institution.

+- 19.3 In the case of death of an employee who has accumulated sick leave, the estate will be paid for the accumulated sick leave as permitted by law.
 The payment shall be calculated at the rate of compensation being paid the employee at the time of death. - Sec.
-20 Leave for Jury Duty. -- Necessary time off for jury duty is allowed without loss of pay or vacation leave.
+20. Leave for Jury Duty. -- Necessary time off for jury duty is allowed without loss of pay or vacation leave.

 Sec.
-21 Absence from Usual and Regular Duties.
+21. Absence from Usual and Regular Duties.

-- 21.1 Authorization for any member of a faculty or staff to be absent from his usual and regular duties will be granted only under the following conditions: - 21.11 When such absence is on State business, and - 21.12 When appropriate provisions are made to carry on the duties of the absent person without additional expense to the institution; or - 21.13 In the case of military leave, not to exceed 15 working days each year.

-21.2 Permission to be absent from usual and regular duties shall be obtained as prescribed in the Fiscal Rules (see Part Two hereof).
+- 21.1 Authorization for any member of a faculty or staff to be absent from his usual and regular duties will be granted only under the following conditions: - 21.11 When such absence is on State business, and - 21.12 When appropriate provisions are made to carry on the duties of the absent person without additional expense to the institution; or - 21.13 In the case of military leave, not to exceed 15 working days each year. - 21.2 Permission to be absent from usual and regular duties shall be obtained as prescribed in the Fiscal Rules (See Part Two hereof).

 Sec.
-22 Authorization to Travel.
+22. Authorization to Travel.